paracamplus/Yasmini/README.md

 }, {
   verbose: d.verbose, // inherited
   stopOnFailure: false,
-  expectationIntended: 6
+  expectationIntended: 6,
+  timeout: 5*1000    // 5 seconds
 });
-// do something with s.someField
+// do something with some but not all s.someField
+// you have to wait for the end of the specification!
 ```

+Or (by compatibility with Jasmine) the last argument is a number of
+milliseconds that limits the duration of the expectation.

 The `verbose` option specifies verbosity.
 By default, it is inherited
 from the enclosing description.
 Its only purpose is to be inherited